hunterloftis/hunterloftis/_posts/2017-07-14-abundant-concurrency.md

 As I sketched out a 100-line, 2-channel "hello, world" example, I realized my mistake.
 The pbr renderer could start as many goroutines as it needs to quickly render an image without ever exposing them to the user.
-In Go, I can build internal concurrency while exposing a simple, sequential API to the user.
+In Go, I can build internal concurrency while exposing a simple, sequential API.
 In JavaScript, it would be unthinkable to spawn several async routines that each `for` loop through two billion pixels at once, but that's [exactly what pbr does now](https://github.com/hunterloftis/pbr/blob/master/pbr/sampler.go#L68):